Website Backup Tips, Services and Software

 You can provide your website backup in a few ways; each of them has it’s pros and cons.
 Actually, all those ways can be narrowed to two simple solutions: manual and automatic backup.

 Manual website backup may seem the easiest solution with the lowest price.
 It requires you to just manually copy all your data from the host to your local computer or a cloud.
 Easier said than done.
-Despite apparent simplicity of this solution, there are certain drawbacks that speak against such technique:
+Despite the apparent simplicity of this solution, there are certain drawbacks that speak against such technique:

 - You have to establish a timetable and reminders to backup regularly;